james-flynn-ie/py-twitter-bot/README.md

 #### Description

-follow_all_followers checks if you are already following all of the Twitter users who are your followers.
+[follow_all_followers.py](https://github.com/james-flynn-ie/py-twitter-bot/blob/master/follow_all_followers.py) checks if you are already following all of the Twitter users who are your followers.
 Once the script has checked your entire list of followers, then it waits 15 minutes and then checks again.

 #### Usage